timothycdc/site/README.md

 - Entire note preloading instead of excerpt only (MDX re-compiling from GraphQL queries fried my brain)
 - Code snippets support with Prism.js
 - Math support with gatsby-remark-katex
-- Footnotes and
+- Footnotes and the like

-Will probably
+Will probably revisit this soon

 # Gatsby Garden